kikuchiyo/device_connection_en/asset_management/configuring_edge_connection.md

 ![](media/startbutton.png)

-Batch test: click the uppermost pull-down menu to convert the link and the connection parameters.
+You can select from the drop-down list to switch the connection to debug.

 Batch test provides the following tabs to help you debug the connection failor.

 #### Data

-View all device under the link or screen the device to be viewed; view the update information of collection point data in the edge.
+View all devices under the connection or filter the devices to be viewed; view the dynamics of the data acquisition points in the edge.

-Support the number setting function of remote measuring and remote communication point at the same time.
-Click**add set** to set the value and click **send** to send the set value to the cloud.Click one to send one and it will not terminate the uploading of original data,which is equivalent to insertion of a value to the cloud.
+Support setting numbers for the telemetering and remote communication points.
+Click **Set** to set the value and click **send** to send the set value to the cloud.
+Click one to send one and it will not terminate the uploading of original data.
+The operation is equivalent to inserting a value to the cloud.

-#### Original message
+#### Datagram

-View the original incoming and outgoing message and the message is reproducible
+View the original inbound and outbound messages.
+And you can duplicate the messages.

 #### Log

-In order to avoid information overflow, info-type log is hidden and only warn and error-type logs are displayed to help the user to judge the communication failure cause.
+In order to avoid information overflow, informational logs are hidden and only the warning and error types of logs are displayed to help you determine the causes of communication failure.

 #### Console

-Determine the common communication debugging orders, including basic ping test, local IP view, Telnet order and TCP connection view order.
+Provides access to the common communication debugging commands, including basic ping test, local IP inquiry, Telnet command and TCP connection inquiry command.

-The ping test requires filling in the required ping IP address in the input edge; Telnet test requires filling in IP and port number.
+- The ping test requires filling in the IP address to ping.
+- The Telnet command requires filling in the IP and port number to test connection to.

 ### Testing single device connection

-Click **View** for the device to carry out communication test of the single device and view the data in the corresponding edge of the device.
-The function is consistent with the data function in the general batch test.
-Only single device is tested here.
+Click **View** for the device to test connection for and view the data in the corresponding edge for the device.
+The function is consistent with what you can do in the **Data** tab in the batch test.